hydro-project/hydroflow/docs/docs/deploy/your-first-deploy.md

 # Your First Deploy
 Now that we have Hydro Deploy installed, let's deploy our first app.
 We'll start with a simple app that echoes packets.

-First, we need to write the Hydroflow application, which will intergrate with Hydro Deploy to initialize connections to other services.
+First, we need to write the DFIR application, which will intergrate with Hydro Deploy to initialize connections to other services.
 We can create a project using the Cargo template:

 ```bash
 # if you don't already have cargo-generate installed